diegopraes/Stocks_Analysis/README.md

 Menu():

- 'i' to evaluate 1 Index                  # evaluate prices of Index in date input, considering portfolio value and 1% risk
+ 'i' to evaluate 1 Index
+ # evaluate prices of Index in date input, considering portfolio value and 1% risk

- 'g' to get index list data               #
+ 'g' to get index list data
+ # evaluate a list of indexes, considering portfolio value and 1% risk

- 'p' to plot data                         #
+ 'p' to plot data
+ # plot data: normal and candlestick

- 'm' to plot rolling mean                 #
+ 'm' to plot rolling mean
+ # plot moving average

- 'r' to regression                        #
+ 'r' to regression
+ # calculate regression of prices values

- 'a' to correlation analysis              #
+ 'a' to correlation analysis
+ # calculate the correlation between two indexes

- 'd' to database access                   #
+ 'd' to database access
+ # API to relational database using PostgreSQL

- 'q' to quit                              #
+ 'q' to quit
+ # quit the program